OpenEducationAnalytics/OpenEducationAnalytics/modules/Canvas_Data/docs/Setup.md

 Again, this could be performed through a Spark Notebook (which would enable Delta format) - this has been avoided in the interest of keeping the process simple.

-Canvas Data also maintains a full history of records, so the temporal analysis afforded by Delta Lake is in this case redundant.
+Canvas Data also maintains a full history of records, so the temporal analysis afforded by Delta Lake is in this case is redundant.

 In Synapse, press the '+' icon to add a new asset, select 'Integration dataset' (called Data Source in ADF).
  - Select 'Azure Data Lake Storage Gen2' as the connection type